MaceChettiyadan/Y11Notes/Economics/y12 - free trade MUST MOVE/PPT - Free Trade & Protection.md

 - Because of area ABC causing a deadweight loss, there is still a welfare loss to society.
 	- Thus there is still an invisible loss
 - **Sample Paragraph**
 	- A subsidy is a payment from the government to producers to decrease the cost of production of a good.
 In Scenario X, the subsidy has increased supply from Sd to Ss.
 The world price for Good X is indicated at W where imports (which are perfectly elastic) are at W. Quantity consumed is at Q2, and Quantity produced domestically is at Q1.
 Thus imports are between Q1 and Q2.
-With the introduction of the subsidy
+With the introduction of the subsidy, quantity produced domestically has increased to Q3 and so imports have decreased (as consumption is constant at Q2).
+Area A + B is the cost of the subsidy, and area A only is the increase in producer surplus as a result of the subsidy.
+This means B is a deadweight loss that has introduced inefficiency in the market.
+There are no adverse effects on consumers as price is constant, though they pay an indirect price/burden through the fact that their taxes are used on the subsidy - money which could be used elsewhere.
+### Arguments for protection
+- **Protection** refers to any action by the government designed to give the domestic producer an artificial advantage over a foreign producer
+	- It seeks to increase domestic production in the industries and decrease the consumption of imported goods and services
+	- Those that benefit form the protection include the owners and workers in the protected industries and sometimes the government in the case of tariff revenue
+	- Protection does, however, impose a cost/burden on the economy
+		- The industries given protection will expand their use of resources that could be used in other sectors of the economy
+	- Production in non-protected industries will fall
+	- Consumers are also disadvantaged since they will have to pay higher prices for both domestic and imported goods and the quantity of goods they consume will also decrease
+	- that is, **the losses from protection always outweigh the gains**

+#### Arguments
+- **Anti-Dumping Argument** - where a producer/nation produces and then dumps a product in another nation's market - at a price which is lower than the cost of production
+-

-**It is important to note that all forms of protection cause hamrs to world trade and are inefficient**
+**It is important to note that all forms of protection cause harms to world trade and are inefficient**
 ### The impact of tariffs and subsidies using the demand and supply model on trade, market efficiency and the macroeconomy